timbertson/fetlock/README.md

 **Efficient generation:** written in rust and sharing functionality means every backend gets to use common caching functionality and parallelism features.

-**Clean, efficient derivations:** Where possible, we'll go to extra effort at _generation_ time to create efficient derivations.
+**Clean, efficient derivations:** Where possible, we'll go to extra effort at _generation_ time to create efficient, straightforward derivations.
 This means having minimal build-time dependencies to prevent heavy closures and unnecessary rebuilds.
+It also means putting logic at the nix level (e.g. setup hooks) so that overrides work as expected.

 ## Non-goals: